 A good rule of thumb for freshmen is this: Start with the standard plan.
 You can always upgrade or add more meal points later in the semester.
 On the other hand, if you have a dozen leftover meals at the end of midterms, downgrade your plan for the following semester.
 Check the meal plan policies at your school, too.
 You may find that certain meal plans are off limits to you based on where you live or that first-semester freshmen are required to be on a particular plan.

 What happens if I use all my meal points?

 If you didn’t buy enough meals, you can always add more.
 At some schools, you may be able to recharge your balance online.
 Check with your school to find out how you can add more points to your account and whether there are any restrictions or policies you should know about (e.g., you may be able to add dining dollars for use at the campus café anytime but might not be able to add additional dining hall meals after a certain date).

-Be aware that at some schools, adding extra meals is more costly than purchasing the plus plan to begin with.
+Be aware that at some schools, adding extra meals is more costly than purchasing a larger plan to begin with.
 If you consistently need to add extra meals as the semester ends, consider purchasing a larger plan for the next academic period.